View Document Text

 U.S. investing described below.

-hundred percent (100%) loss in the case of a stock holding bankruptcy).
-Areas of concern
+[100%] loss in the case of a stock holding bankruptcy).
+Areas of concern include the lack of

-include the lack of transparency in products and increasing complexity, conflicts of interest, and
+transparency in products and increasing complexity, conflicts of interest, and the possibility of

-Environmental ETFs may contain significant exposure to certain industries, and lack of exposure
+contain significant exposure to certain industries and lack of exposure to others.
+In addition,

-to others.
-In addition, environmental or “Impact” ETFs may have concentrated exposure to
+environmental or “Impact” ETFs may have concentrated exposure to growth-stage businesses,

-growth-stage businesses, which may result in higher prices and greater performance volatility as
+which may result in higher prices and greater performance volatility as compared to other ETFs.

-compared to other ETFs.
-ODIJ does not use inverse, leveraged, or inverse & leveraged ETFs as
+ODIJ does not use inverse, leveraged, or inverse and leveraged ETFs as part of its portfolios.

 ETFs have additional risks.
 Because they are easy to trade, trading risk could result.
 ODIJ tries

-could occur if an ETF shrinks substantially as a fund, making it difficult if not impossible for
+if an ETF shrinks substantially as a fund, making it difficult if not impossible for ODIJ to sell a

-ODIJ to sell a position or avoid incurring a tax liability for the investor in the case of shutdown
+position or avoid incurring a tax liability for the investor in the case of shutdown risk.

-may have conflicts of interest, particularly if they create the index their own ETF tracks.
+have conflicts of interest, particularly if they create the index their own ETF tracks.

-Index Funds refers to mutual funds and ETFs having a portfolio constructed to match or track
+Index funds refers to mutual funds and ETFs having a portfolio constructed to match or track

 the components of a financial market index, such the Standard & Poor’s 500 Index, by tracking